procoder4606/MAIL_genrator/README.md

 Let me know what models it shows! 🔍RetrySGhow to create a test fileCreate the Test File:
 Method 1: Using VS Code (Easiest)

-In VS Code, click on the MailMate folder in the left sidebar Click the "New File" icon (📄 with a +)
+In VS Code, click on the MAIL-GENRATOR folder in the left sidebar Click the "New File" icon (📄 with a +)
 Name it: test_models.py
 Paste this code: